-Top of the headstock is 120mm up from that.
+Top of the headstock is 120mm or so up from that.

 Vary any of these measurements to taste.

-This shape was generated by simply rounding off the bottom by tracing a jar and freehanding a nice curve at the top from the predicted halfway /12th fret.
-The neck is centered and 46 mm wide at the base and 42 at the nut end - after sanding, trimming straight etc that should come in at around 45 at the base and 40 a the nut end..
+This body shape was generated after establishing the rectangle it fits into and simply rounding off the bottom by tracing a jar at the botton and freehanding a nice curve at the top from the predicted halfway /12th fret at the top.
+To get the curves symmetrical I cut one side and flipped it over to trace it for the other side.
+The neck is centered and 46 mm wide at the base and 42 at the nut end - after sanding, trimming straight etc that should come in at around 45 at the base and 40 at the nut end.